In this Article:

 Note the white locking compound under the sight.
 That rear sight is not going to move.
 It’s under the front sight, too.

-The slide is relieved (cut out) just aft of the front sight, presumably to cut down on weight.
-I guess this is a good thing – it’s hard to judge the difference you might feel since we don’t have an un-relieved slide to compare against.
-But – it sure looks good!
+The slide is relieved (cut out) just at the front sight, presumably to cut down on weight.
+I guess this is a good thing.
+It’s hard to judge the difference you might feel since we don’t have an unrelieved slide to compare against.
+But it sure looks good.

-The last point I want to cover is the grip.
+The grip is more than 2 inches long from front to back.
 It just feels good in your hand.
 The grip is well-designed and works well to help keep the gun anchored in your hand.
 Texturing is good as well — not too little or too much.
 With its undercut trigger guard and pronounced beavertail, this gun is very comfortable to shoot.